chasseuragace/notetaking/README.md

 ## Optimized
 ### Watch snapshot stream on login
 ### Close stream on logout
-### Single listner to notes and authentication stream
+### One time subscription to notes and authentication stream